with-ours/ours-privacy-react-native/Samples/README.md

 - Under the sample app's root directory, run `yarn install`
 - Under the sample app's ios directory, run `pod install`
 - To run the app in iOS, run `yarn ios`
 - To run the app Android, run `yarn android`

-## Add your Mixpanel Token to app.json
+## Add your OursPrivacy Token to app.json
-There is "token" value in app.json that you'll need to update before you can send data to Mixpanel.
+There is "token" value in app.json that you'll need to update before you can send data to OursPrivacy.

-### For Your Mixpanel Token
+### For Your OursPrivacy Token

-- Log in to your account at https://www.mixpanel.com
+- Log in to your account at https://www.oursprivacy.com
 - Select the project you'll be working with
 - Click the gear link at the top right to show the project settings dialog
 - Copy the "Token" string from the dialog